harperj/ml-agents/docs/Learning-Environment-Create-New.md

    methods to update the scene independently of any agents.
 For example, you can add, move, or delete agents and other entities in the environment.
-3. Create one or more Brain assets by clicking `Assets -> Create -> ML-Agents -> Bain`.
+3. Create one or more Brain assets by clicking `Assets -> Create -> ML-Agents -> Brain`.
 And name them appropriately.
 4. Implement your Agent subclasses.
 An Agent subclass defines the code an Agent uses to observe its environment, to carry out assigned actions, and to calculate the rewards used for reinforcement training.
 You can also implement